westpa/user_submitted_scripts/BNBS_binding_simulations/README.md

 the WESTPA simulation of binding.

-In BNBS\_setup\_scripts folder you can find the scripts and configuration files used for the eventual WESTPA simulation.
+In BNBS\_setup\_scripts folder you can find the scripts and configuration files used for the eventual WESTPA simulation of the binding process.
 The custom initialization gives the west.h5 file required for the WESTPA simulation of binding.